 We want everyone to feel included in all that Wellcome Collection has to offer.
-Find out how we make our building, services and programme as accessible and inclusive as possible.

 Our ongoing commitment is to make our building, services and programme as accessible and inclusive as possible, removing and reducing barriers to visiting us.

-Contact the Access team
+Contact the Visitor Experience team

 Getting around the building